-Payments I Jue by Period (i n 000's)

-Less s than 1-3 3-5 Mor e than

-Total 1 1 fear Years Years 5 Y 'ears

-\$ 2,082 \$ 738 \$ 749 \$ 581 \$ 14
+Payments Due by Period (in 000's) Total Less than 1 Year 1-3 Years 3-5 Years More than 5 Years Operating lease obligations \$2,082 \$738 \$749 \$581 \$14

 We believe that our capital resources and cash flow from operations are adequate to meet our current operational needs.
 We believe we will be able to finance our capital requirements through cash flow from operations and, if necessary, through borrowings under our revolving line of credit.
 However, our ability to satisfy our working capital requirements and fund future capital requirements will depend principally upon our future operating performance, which is subject to the risks inherent in our business including the demand for our seismic services from clients.